MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 -  Android Vector Drawable
 -  SVG

-The vector graphics image objects are extracted and converted to paths made of Move, Line and Curves commands.
+The vector graphics image objects are extracted and converted to paths made of `Move`, `Line`` and `Curve` commands.

 Each path is associated with either a fill color or a linear gradient.
-All object strokes are converted to fill paths at build-time.
+All object strokes are converted to filled paths at build-time.

 Objects group transformations are also extracted from the input file and applied at run-time.